Blot Before Powder? Oily Skin Touch-Up Order

-The cleaner order for midday makeup touch-ups when your skin is oily but your base still looks good.
+The cleaner order for oily-skin makeup touch-ups when your skin is shiny but your base still looks good.

 Quick answer

-Yes, blot before powder.
-Press blotting paper on oily areas first, then apply a small amount of powder only where the finish still needs help.
+Yes, blot before powder on oily skin.
+Press blotting paper on shiny areas first, wait a few seconds, then apply a small amount of powder only where the finish still needs help.
 This helps reduce heavy-looking midday buildup.

 Why blotting first looks cleaner